syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Working-with-DataForm.md

 }
 {% endhighlight %}

-You can download the source code of this demo from here [GenerateDataFormItemsForDataObject](https://github.com/SyncfusionExamples/Generate-DataFormItems-for-DataObject-in-Xamarin-DataForm)
+You can download the source code of this demo from [GenerateDataFormItemsForDataObject](https://github.com/SyncfusionExamples/generate-dataformitems-for-dataobject-in-xamarin-dataform)

-### Generate DataFormItems for dictionary
+### Manually generate DataFormItems for data dictionary

 You can load the data form with custom dictionary by manually generating items and handling read and write values.

-#### Manually defining DataFormItem

 To create `DataFormItems` from dictionary , you should override the [GenerateDataFormItems](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager~GenerateDataFormItems.html) method.

 {% highlight c# %}